Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Introduction

 It is worth mentioning that there are also several papers discussing the risk during the testing, such as~\cite{a00,b99}.
-However, the risk mentioned in this paper is quite different from that in ~\cite{a00,b99}.
-In \cite{a00,b99}, risk means something that might happen.
+However, the risk mentioned in this paper is quite different from that in~\cite{a00,b99}.
+In~\cite{a00,b99}, risk means something that might happen.
 Thus, it can be measured by the probability of a fault.
 The risk in those papers is quite similar with the reliability except that it also takes the cost of a fault into account.
 In this paper, risk is the deviation of the realized reliability from the expected reliability, which can be called measure risk.
 Therefore, they are two different concepts of risk.

 This paper is structured as follows.
-In Section 2, we give the software testing model description and formulate it as a dynamic programming problem.
-In Section 3, we analysis the optimal function and the optimal selection policy.
-In Section 4, we conduct several numerical examples to examine the impact of testing objective, the benefit of robust optimization, and the effects of tester's risk aversion behavior.
+In Section 2, we describe our software testing model and formulate it as a dynamic program.
+In Section 3, we analyze the optimal utility function and the optimal selection policy.
+In Section 4, we conduct several numerical examples to examine the impact of testing objective, the necessity of considering the uncertainty of operational profile, and the effects of tester's risk aversion behavior.
 Section 5 concludes this paper.